madelyneh/Node.js-and-MySQL/ReadMe.md

 1. Node.js must be installed (https://nodejs.org/en/download/)
 1. MySQL must be installed. (https://www.mysql.com/downloads/)
-1. A MySQL developer tool such as MySQL Sequel (https://sequelpro.com/download) or Workbench (Pro (https://dev.mysql.com/downloads/workbench/) is needed to create and interacte with the database.
+1. A MySQL developer tool such as Sequel Pro (https://sequelpro.com/download) or MySQL Workbench (https://dev.mysql.com/downloads/workbench/) is needed to create and interact with the database.

 ### Installation